 Have you always been curious what Alfred Hitchcock was really like?
 Has the life of Oprah Winfrey or Katherine Hepburn always interested you?
 Cinephiles rejoice!
 The Bentley Library’s latest display features biographies, autobiographies, and collections of interviews of filmmakers, actors, and actresses and DVDs of the films they made or starred in.
 American masters, international cinema’s best, stars from the Golden Age of Hollywood, and more contemporary denizens of the silver screen are all to be found on this display.

 Come by the library to check out the display or take a look at the list of the titles in our catalog.
 If you don’t see what you’re looking for, inquire at the Reference Desk.

 Some of the most important and interesting nonfiction published within the past year is now on display at the library.
 These books have been pulled from the stacks by our reference librarians to showcase titles that may have escaped your notice when they were originally added to the shelves.
 You will recognize some of these titles and authors from the bestseller lists, while others were chosen based on recommendations from professional and scholarly review sources.

-Stop by the lobby to browse the display or view a list of titles in our catalog.
+Stop by the lobby to browse the display.
 We will continue to add new books that catch our eye as they arrive, so check back often!